daniestevez/gr-satellites/README.md

   * `sat_3cat2`
     [3CAT-2](https://nanosatlab.upc.edu/en/missions-and-projects/3cat-2), which
     transmits 9k6 AX.25 BPSK telemetry in the 2m band.
+You must use wide SSB mode to receive this satellite.
   * `aausat_4`
     [AAUSAT-4](http://www.space.aau.dk/aausat4/), which transmits 2k4 or 9k6 GFSK
     telemetry in the 70cm band.
 It uses the CSP protocol and FEC with a r=2, k=7 convolutional code and a (255,223) Reed-Solomon code.
+You must use FM mode to receive this satellite.
   * `gomx_3`
     [GOMX-3](https://directory.eoportal.org/web/eoportal/satellite-missions/g/gomx-3),
     which transmits 19k2 GFSK telemetry in the 70cm band.
 It uses the CSP protocol and fect with a (255,223) Reed-Solomon code.
 The beacons include information from ADS-B beacons transmitted by terrestrial aircraft.
+You must use FM mode to receive this satellite.

 ## Required GNUradio OOT modules